-InfraRed's Sustainability Policy outlines how sustainability considerations, including modern slavery, are incorporated into our investment and on-going management processes as well as the management of its own internal corporate operations, to ensure InfraRed's sustainability commitments are met.
+InfraRed's Sustainability Policy outlines how sustainability considerations, including modern slavery, are incorporated into our investment and ongoing management processes as well as the management of its own internal corporate operations.
+In doing so, InfraRed draws on the guidance of frameworks such as the United Nations Global Compact (UNGC).
+The UNGC's ten principles cover inter alia human rights, labour rights and the fight against corruption.2